seibert-media/automatix/README.md

     # Logging library (has to implement the init_logger method)
     logging_lib: 'mylib.logging'

-    # Logfile directory for parallel processing
+    # Logfile directory for parallel processing (ONLY for parallel processing!)
     logfile_dir: 'automatix_logs'

     # Bundlewrap support, bundlewrap has to be installed (default: false)